This introduction will take you through every step involved in the creation and use of phishing email templates.

 -

-- Template Name: The name given to the email template
+- Template Name: The name given to the email template.

-- Template Description: A brief description of what the email template is doing
+- Template Description: A brief description of what the email template is doing.

-- Template Difficulty: How difficult it will be for a target to spot whether the email is a phish.
+Detection Difficulty: How difficult it will be for a target to spot whether the email is a phish.

 - Easy: An average click rate of 0% to 19%